CMB-S4/fabric_investigation/README.md

 Notes on SCIMMA HOP usage
 ==========================

-we are using the pip hop-client package
+We are using the hop-client package availabel from pip.

-OUr channel is cmb-s4-fabric-tests.phase-one-testing
+In the scimma hopskotch instance, The phase one channel is cmb-s4-fabric-tests.phase-one-testing
 Before use,
-   - obtain an indentity and scram creential from my.hop.scimma.org
+   - obtain an indentity and scram credential from my.hop.scimma.org
    - use the "hop auth add" to store the credential
-   - Ask Don to put you in the right group in scimma or make you a co-admin of the grop.
+   - Ask Don to authorize you to acess the cmb-s4-fabric-tests.phase-one-testing topic.

 To see what you publish,  use this:

-`hop subscribe  kafka://kafka.scimma.org/cmb-s4-fabric-tests.phase-one-testing
+`hop subscribe  kafka://kafka.scimma.org/cmb-s4-fabric-tests.phase-one-testing`

 want  more? : A [Tutorial](https://github.com/scimma/hop-client/wiki/Tutorial%3A-using-hop-client-with-the-SCiMMA-Hopskotch-server).l from SCIMMA is here

-If you get errors about certificates
--t  See Don (after he fixed this yet again and remebers how)
+If you get errors about certificates See Don (after he fixed this yet again and remebers how)